levidehaan/FortuneFerret/HowLevidehaan.comIsBuilt.md

 ---------
 ## How it's built

-One of the cool things about this site is it is built using [Angular.js](http://angularjs.org) which is an amazing framework.\n
+One of the cool things about this site is it is built using [Angular.js](http://angularjs.org) which is an amazing framework.

-I have been using it for many of my own projects for the front end.\n
+I have been using it for many of my own projects for the front end.

-On the backend I use [node.js](http://nodejs.com) and a couple nifty tools in node.\n
+On the backend I use [node.js](http://nodejs.com) and a couple nifty tools in node.

-My current favorite is the fork functionality to run multi-core.\n
+My current favorite is the fork functionality to run multi-core.

-I recently updated the site and got some huge performance gains.\n
+I recently updated the site and got some huge performance gains.

-So how does this article get loaded?\n
+So how does this article get loaded?

-First the system connects to github and requests my base data if it doesn't have it yet.\n
+First the system connects to github and requests my base data if it doesn't have it yet.

-So I created a server that would be the middle man between the client and github to pull my files and load them into the site after translating from markdown to html.\n
+So I created a server that would be the middle man between the client and github to pull my files and load them into the site after translating from markdown to html.
 ( I'm writing this on my tablet and will commit to update my files )

 Once the client has connected the server asks github for a list of files in a specific repository (FortuneFerret).